Skip to main content

 Platforms: AWS, Azure, Cloudflare

-4. API-First & Modular Development
+4. API-First and Modular Development

 Why It Matters: Building with APIs means your MVP doesn’t have to do everything itself.
 You can plug in services, swap parts out, or grow faster without rebuilding from scratch.